 Yasmine Bey is a doctoral student in educational policy studies with a concentration in research, measurement and statistics.
 She works as a research coordinator II in the center.
 Bey graduated in 2008 from Georgia State University with a bachelor’s in speech communication and a minor in psychology.
 She started her career as an AmeriCorps VISTA as a Family Literacy Coordinator for Refugee Family Services (now New American Pathways).
 She then received her master’s of nonprofit organizations from the Institute of Nonprofits at the University of Georgia and a master’s of social work from the University of Michigan, where she majored in interpersonal practice/mental health and minoring in community organizing.
 She has worked with a wide variety of marginalized populations including refugees and immigrants, homeless individuals, survivors of domestic violence, low-income seniors, foster children, union workers and the severely mentally ill.
 Her research interests include program evaluation, social network analysis, mixed methods research, arts-based methodologies, data visualization and community organizing in education.

 Sheryl Cowart Moss, Faculty Affiliate

-A former high school principal, Sheryl Cowart Moss has teaching and administrative experience in general and special education at every level of P-12 public education.
-She directs the advanced programs (Tier II and Ed.D.) in educational leadership at Georgia State University.
+A former high school principal, Sheryl Cowart Moss, Ph.D. has teaching and administrative experience in general and special education at every level of pre-kindergarten through 12th grade public education.
+She directs the Tier II programs in Educational Leadership program.

 Yinying Wang, Faculty Affiliate